 EUROPUR stands for European Association of Flexible Polyurethane Foam Blocks Manufacturers.
-Among many materials used, polyurethane foam happens to be a material of choice amongst manufacturers in Europe.
-To contribute to mattress recycling, the polyurethane supply chain is currently investing heavily into expanding existing and developing new recycling technologies.
+Among many materials used, polyurethane foam happens to be the material of choice amongst manufacturers in Europe.
+To contribute to mattress recycling, the polyurethane supply chain is currently investing heavily in expanding existing and developing new recycling technologies.

 He further remarks “This is a very exciting time for the recycling of mattresses and flexible polyurethane foam.
 With better collection and dismantling capabilities and new recycling technologies reaching the market stage, we can finally be confident that more and more valuable materials will be recycled.
 These technologies will enable the recycling of material from mattresses reaching their end-of-life stage today instead of various mattresses that are designed for recycling which will only reach this stage in 10–15 years.”

-To state the obvious, large scale operations using advanced technology is the need of the hour.
-This will make the process more profitable too and thus give the stakeholders the much needed incentive to participate.
-A major dutch recycling company, RetourMatras, is spearheading this realm.
-Their highly automated and sturdy technology backed method is believed to bring up the efficiency to a peaking 90 percent and they are in the process of opening Europe’s biggest mattress recycling plant.
-Yet it can only be specialised to cater to chemical recycling of PU mattresses.
+To state the obvious, large-scale operations using advanced technology are the need of the hour.
+This will make the process more profitable too and thus give the stakeholders the much-needed incentive to participate.
+A major Dutch recycling company, RetourMatras, is spearheading this realm.
+Their highly automated and sturdy technology-backed method is believed to bring up the efficiency to a peaking 90 percent and they are in the process of opening Europe’s biggest mattress recycling plant.
+Yet it can only be specialised to cater to the chemical recycling of PU mattresses.

 This brings us to another important point.
-The constant innovation and diversity of mattresses poses another challenge, keeping large long-term investments at bay.
+The constant innovation and diversity of mattresses pose another challenge, keeping large long-term investments at bay.
 ‘Bed in a box’ mattresses are relatively homogenous and provide easier recycling opportunities.
-However, some recyclers believe it is the heterogeneity of older mattresses itself that provides with better EOC market opportunities and monetary incentive.
+However, some recyclers believe it is the heterogeneity of older mattresses itself that provides better EOC market opportunities and monetary incentives.
 For eg: Stronger end markets, like scrap metal, can help buoy weaker ones, like shoddy.